In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

-Gonzalès (1849–1883) was born in Paris to a novelist father and a musician mother who, in turn, supported their children’s creative abilities.
-At a young age, she studied under Charles Chaplin at his private studio for female artists, and later, in 1869, Edouard Manet took her on as model and then his only private student.
+Eva Gonzalès (1849–1883) was born in Paris to a novelist father and a musician mother who supported their children’s creative abilities.
+At a young age, she studied under Charles Chaplin at his private studio for female artists, and later, in 1869, Édouard Manet took her on as a model and then his only private student.

-While women artists were flourishing in higher numbers than ever before towards the end of the 19th century, the notion of a woman’s role in the home and world held them back from possibly succeeding like their male counterparts.
-In a quote pulled from an essay on Women Impressionists, Art Historian Griselda Pollock makes the point that:
+While women artists were flourishing in higher numbers than ever before towards the end of the 19th century, the notion of a woman’s role at home held them back from possibly succeeding like their male counterparts.
+In a quote pulled from an essay on Women Impressionists, art historian Griselda Pollock makes the point that:

 No doubt, her family’s position in society afforded her unique opportunities as a young female artist.
-And while she could not attend the academic schools for male artists, though her family could afford it, her social connections aided in forming her own style of painting and drawing while also earning the young artist her own recognition in the Impressionist circle of Paris.
+And while she could not attend the academic schools for male artists, though her family could afford it, her social connections helped her in becoming an artist.
+She formed her own style of painting and drawing and earned her own recognition in the Impressionist circle of Paris.

-Like Mary Cassatt and Berthe Morisot, Gonzalès’ oeuvre is filled with portraits and studies of the female nature: women, children, etc. It is partially because of her ‘feminine’ themes that she is among the other impressionist artists of her time.
-She focused on many of the same themes as her colleagues in her early career, moving on to her own style and palette of colors in later years.
+Like Mary Cassatt and Berthe Morisot, Gonzalès’ oeuvre is filled with portraits and studies of women and children.
+She focused on the same themes as her colleagues in her early career, moving on to her own style and palette of colors in later years.

-But Gonzalès’ oeuvre stands out in that she did not seek to be shown in Impressionist salons.
+But Gonzalès’ oeuvre stands out because she did not seek to be shown in Impressionist salons.
 Instead, she focused on the prestigious and traditional Paris Salon.

 She exhibited with the help of Manet and also showed alongside him; art historians believe she never gained the trajectory of other similar artists because she was often in Manet’s shadow.